 - Options never provide a discount greater than the range of discounts typically given to customers for other reasons.
 A material right only exists if the option offers a discount greater than the average discount.
 For the same reason as the point above, no material right exists regardless of an existing customer relationship so there is no need to consider other contracts.

 - Options do not influence customer buying habits.
 If a vendor has historical information showing that options do not significantly affect whether or not a customer made future purchases, then View A would be viable.
-This makes sense in light of the FASB and IASB’s Basis of Conclusions, which states that the intent of the new guidance is to identify and account for transactions where the customer is essentially purchasing future goods in a current transaction.
+This makes sense in light of the Financial Accounting Standards Board’s (FASB) Basis of Conclusions, which states that the intent of the new guidance is to identify and account for transactions where the customer is essentially purchasing future goods in a current transaction.
 If customers’ future purchases are not impacted by current discounts (options) then considering past and future transactions with the same customer does not add value when analyzing for material rights.

 Most TRG members agreed that the evaluation should consider all relevant transactions with a customer, including past, present, and future transactions.